Monday of Week 8 of Ordinary Time – First Reading

 The first three verses of the chapter are not included in the reading, but in them the writer tells us to whom the letter is being addressed.
 They include five Roman provinces in Asia Minor and cover most of what is modern Turkey – Pontus, Galatia, Cappadocia, Asia and Bithynia.

 In spite of the many trials and tribulations that the Christians are passing through, the writer assures them that there is cause for rejoicing.
-Because such trials test their faith like gold being purified in fire and will make them even more ready to welcome Christ when he comes:
+Such trials test their faith like gold being purified in fire and will make them even more ready to welcome Christ when he comes:

 …so that the genuineness of your faith—being more precious than gold that, though perishable, is tested by fire—may be found to result in praise and glory and honor when Jesus Christ is revealed.

 As precious metals are purified by fire, so our faith is strengthened by the trials we experience in our living it out.
 Experience has shown again and again that persecution has been a strong reinforcer of faith in Christians.
 Jesus foretold that his followers would constantly face resistance, contempt and persecution.
-It is not something to be deliberately sought or provoked, but at the same time it is one of the signs of our commitment to the Kingdom and the Way of the Gospel.
-The true Christian will always be seen as a ‘sign of contradiction’ and hence a challenge to conventional wisdom and ‘political correctness’.
+These challenges to our faith are not something to be deliberately sought or provoked, but at the same time, our fortitude in facing them is one of the signs of our commitment to the Kingdom and the Way of the Gospel.
+The true believer makes contact with Jesus in every person and every experience they encounter.

 Peter, who himself had a personal knowledge of Jesus, is presented here as praising the readers of the letter, who: